Maximum lilkelihood estimation in the $\beta$-model: Existence of the MLE: Finite sample bounds

 which implies that

 where we have used the equality $n = |S| + |T| + |(S \cup T)^c|$.
-Thus if \eqref{eq:SD2} holds for some non-empty $S \subset \{ 1,\ldots,n\}$, it satisfies the facet conditions implied by all the pairs $(S,T)$, for any non-empty set $T \subset \{ 1,\ldots,n\} \setminus S$.
-As a result, for any subset $S$, \eqref{eq:SD2} is a stronger condition than any of the facet conditions of $P_n$ specified by $S$.
-In addition, we weakened significantly their requirements that $c_1 (n-1) < d_i < c_2 (n-1)$ for all $i$ to $\min_{i} \min\left\{ \overline{d}_i, n-1-\overline{d}_i \right\} \geq 2 \sqrt{c n \log n} + C$.
-As a direct consequence of this weakening, in our analysis we only need $|S| > \sqrt{c n \log n} + C$ as opposed to $|S| > (c_1)^2 n^2$.
-Overall, in our setting, the vector of expected degrees of the sequence of networks is allowed to lye much closer to the boundary of $P_n$.
-As we explain next, such weakening is significant, since the setting of \cite{CDS:10} only allows to estimate an increasing number of probability parameter (the edge probabilities) that are uniformly bounded away from $0$ and $1$, while our assumptions allow for these probabilities to become degenerate as the network size grows.
+Thus if (\ref{eqSD2}) holds for some nonempty $S \subset\{ 1,\ldots,n\}$, it satisfies the facet conditions implied by all the pairs $(S,T)$, for any nonempty set $T \subset\{ 1,\ldots,n\} \setminus S$.
+As a result, for any subset $S$, condition (\ref{eqSD2}) is stronger than any of the facet conditions of $P_n$ specified by $S$.
+In addition, we weakened significantly the requirements in \citet{CDS10} that $c_1 (n-1) < d_i < c_2 (n-1)$ for all $i$ to $\min_{i} \min\{ \overline{d}_i, n-1-\overline{d}_i \} \geq2 \sqrt{c n \log n} + C$.
+As a direct consequence of this weakening, we only need $|S| > \sqrt{c n \log n} + C$ as opposed to $|S| > (c_1)^2 n^2$.
+Overall, in our setting, the vector of expected degrees of the sequence of networks is allowed to lie much closer to the boundary of $P_n$.
+As we explain next, such weakening is significant, since the setting of \citet{CDS10} only allows us to estimate an increasing number of probability parameters (the edge probabilities) that are uniformly bounded away from $0$ and $1$, while our assumptions allow for these probabilities to become degenerate as the network size grows, and therefore hold even in nondense network settings.